Medical image processing in Python

 MedPy is a library and script collection for medical image processing in Python, providing basic functionalities for reading, writing and manipulating large images of arbitrary dimensionality.
 Its main contributions are n-dimensional versions of popular image filters, a collection of image feature extractors, ready to be used with scikit-learn, and an exhaustive n-dimensional graph-cut package.

-sudo apt-get install python-pip python-numpy python-scipy libboost-python-dev build-essential
+sudo apt-get install libboost-python-dev build-essential pip3 install medpy

-If you already have one, whose format is support (see in the documentation.), then good.
-Otherwise navigate to http://www.nitrc.org/projects/inia19, click on the Download Now button, unpack and look for the inia19-t1.nii file.
-Open it in your favorite medical image viewer (I personally fancy itksnap) and beware a the INIA19 primate brain atlas.
+If you already have a medical image whose format is support (see the documentation for details), then good.
+Otherwise, navigate to http://www.nitrc.org/projects/inia19, click on the Download Now button, unpack and look for the inia19-t1.nii file.
+Open it in your favorite medical image viewer (I personally fancy itksnap) and beware: the INIA19 primate brain atlas.

 Load the image

 The data is stored in a numpy ndarray, the header is an object containing additional metadata, such as the voxel-spacing.
-No lets take a look at some of the image metadata
+Now lets take a look at some of the image metadata